-393 We also included the class Marlstone, quite unusual for generalized lithological characterization at national scale.
-The need of this class derives from the systematic occurrence of significant marls interbeds within carbonate or siliciclastic rocks, whose

-395 representation highlights the cartographic detail of the map.
-Moreover, it is widely recognized that marls intercalations 396 represent important geo-hydrological and mechanical discontinuities within rocks bodies, often promoting landslide 397 phenomena (Guzzetti et al., 1996), which is a relevant issue for our purpose.
-As our map is designed to be used for landslides 398 studies and modelling, we also decided to maintain the class "landslides", although it covers only 0,1% of the Italian territory.
-399 We are aware that this percentage value is strongly underestimated.
-The Inventory of Italian Landslides (Trigila et al., 2010), 400 still incomplete, counts over 620,000 landslides covering a total area equal to 7.9% of the Italian territory, and occurrence of 401 the different types of landslides gives rise to very different patterns of landslide susceptibility, consistently with the diverse 402 lithological formations (Lombardo et al., 2021).
-However, we acknowledge that the large difference in percentage values 403 stems from the fact that many efforts in landslide mapping have been made in recent decades, when the 277 sheets of the 404 geological map of Italy at 1: 100,000 scale were already published.
+We also included the class Marlstone, quite unusual for generalized lithological characterization at national scale.
+The need for this class arises from the systematic occurrence of significant marls interbeds within carbonate or siliciclastic rocks, whose representation highlights the cartographic detail of the map.
+Moreover, it is widely recognized that marls intercalations represent important geo-hydrological and mechanical discontinuities within rocks bodies (e.g. see Peacock et al., 2017), often promoting landslide phenomena (Guzzetti et al., 1996), which is a relevant issue for our purpose.
+Since our map is designed to be used for landslides studies and modelling, we also decided to maintain the class "landslides", although it covers only 0,1% of the Italian territory.
+We are aware that this percentage value is strongly underestimated.
+The Inventory of Italian Landslides (Trigila et al., 2010), still incomplete, counts over 620,000 landslides covering a total area equal to 7.9% of the Italian territory, and occurrence of the different types of landslides gives rise to very different patterns of landslide susceptibility, consistently with the diverse lithological formations (Lombardo et al., 2021).
+However, we acknowledge that the large difference in percentage values stems from the fact that many efforts in landslide mapping have been made in recent decades, when the 277 sheets of the geological map of Italy at 1: 100,000 scale were already published.